AhmadDuhoki/AhmadDuhoki/README.md

 </p>
 <hr/>
 <samp>
-I am a front-end web and mobile developer, focused on developing creative front-end web and mobile apps.
+I am a front-end web and developer, focused on developing creative front-end web apps.
 I'm Passionate about learning new things and building excellent software that improves the lives of people with the help of modern technology.
 </samp>

 ## 🔥 Streak stats